-The following are definitions of some of the terminology and concepts within the application.
+The following are definitions of some of the terminology and concepts within Philanthropy Cloud.

 Content - Philanthropy Cloud supports the following types of content.
-Content items can have explicit relationships to other content items.
+Content can exist in multiple languages and it can be scoped to limit its visibility.

-- Impact Fund - a portfolio of nonprofits, usually administered by a Local United Way, focused on a specific cause or issue that a user can give to.
-The funds are then distributed to the portfolio of nonprofits.
+- Impact Fund - a curated portfolio of nonprofits focused on a specific cause or issue.
+Donated funds are distributed to the portfolio of nonprofits.

 Context - Certain roles can access multiple Philanthropy Cloud tenants, or contexts.
-For example, a Workplace Account Manager can switch between any of the companies they are managing, or they can switch to the context of their Local United Way, which itself may also be a workplace.
+For example, a Workplace Account Manager can switch between any of the workplaces they are managing, or into the context of their own organization, which itself may also be a workplace.

 Employee - A role held by a person employed by any kind of organization.

 Identity - A role without an associated organization that represents a person's ability to log in to Philanthropy Cloud and manage their own user details and preferences.
 Every person has an identity role.

 Organization Administrator (OA) - A role held by an employee of an organization that grants full access to that same organization and all of its resources; An Organization Administrator (OA) can configure settings and branding, manage users, develop and feature content and messaging, and run reports for their own organization.
 An OA can only create content scoped to employees of that organization.

-Processor - A processor is the entity that receives donations and issues tax receipts.
+Processor - A processor is the entity that receives donations and issues tax receipts, such as Frontstream or the United Way.

 Role - An association between a person, a set of things that person is allowed to do, and, optionally, an organization.
 Roles are unique and identified by name.
 A person may hold many roles.